Lakewood and Firestone Boulevards

 Meanwhile, a shopping facility, originally known as LANSDALE CENTER, was being developed by William M. Lansdale and E. Morris Smith.
 Open-air in format and consisting of a main retail level and basement, the complex had been renamed STONEWOOD CENTER by the time of its official dedication, which was held October 9, 1958.

-The single-screen Lippert's Transcontinental Theatres Showcase Cinema had shown its first feature May 26, 1966.
+The Lippert's Transcontinental Theatres Showcase Cinema had shown a first feature on May 26, 1966.
 It was twinned in 1971 and renamed the Showcase 1 & Showcase 2.
 Apparently the venue was known as Stonewood Cinemas in its latter days.

 A 2-level (80,600 square foot) Mervyn's, and 22,800 square feet of new store space, were added to the north side of the complex and were completed in late 1981.
 The expanded shopping center now encompassed approximately 858,100 leasable square feet.